Upesh08/Upesh08/README.md

 ### Interests 🤹🏻‍♂️

 I have an interest in writing technical blogs.
 I've always enjoyed writing and have recently started writing about topics related to Python and other stuffs.
-Do check out my blog [Codebyte](https://codebyte.hashnode.dev/).
+Do check out my blog [Codebyte](https://codebyte.hashnode.dev/).I am always open to internship opportunities and freelance projects.

 ### Hobbies 👻